Nazareth, Tamil Nadu: History

 Thiruchendur Co-operative Spinning Mills Limited, Nazareth which was the only spinning mill and was the livelihood for many people in that area for close to a century, was closed a decade ago in 2002-03 period due to financial crunch and lack of modernization.

 Earlier Nazareth was part of the Tirunelveli CSI diocese and in 2003 Thoothukudi - Nazareth Diocese was formed after bifurcation from Tirunelveli Diocese.

 As the history of the church, a small village by name "Shanpathu" with 8 families became Christians in the year 1803 through Rev. Sathyanathan.
 Its revenue extent is 7 sq. miles.
 The first church a thatched building with palmyrah leaves was built in 1803 named St. John's church at Nazareth.

-Many Missionaries rendered services not only to the growth of Christianity but also to solidify British occupation.
+Many Missionaries rendered services to the growth of Christianity.
 Of whom, the contribution of Canon A. Margoschis to the many-sided growth of this village is notable.
 The development of Nazareth with the educational institutions, the orphanage and Art Industrial School, the hospital and the church is principally due to the result of the efforts of the missionary Canon A. Margoschis.

 During decades of the 19th century, Nazareth was identified as a small hamlet situated near Valaiyadi or Vahuthankuppam and the people of Nazareth had to get things from the shops or the neighbouring villages crossing the sandy soil clustered with the bush and trees.